webmastersmith/Rated-G/README.md

 # Rated-G

-- Simple script that extracts swear words from the subtitles and cuts those lines out of the video.
+- Simple script that removes undesirable video and audio.
+Swear words are removed from the subtitles.
 Inspired by [Video Swear Jar](https://github.com/jveldboom/video-swear-jar).
 - Subtitles are more accurate than AI transcribing.

 ## Dependancies